Headache Relief Games: 9 Calming Picks for Pain-Free Play

 Are there mobile games that are good for headache relief?

 Yes.
-Our top mobile picks during testing were Stardew Valley (a strong mobile port), Two Dots, and Alto’s Odyssey.
+Strong mobile picks include Stardew Valley (a polished mobile port), Two Dots, and Alto’s Odyssey.

 Can video games actually help with a headache?

 Calming games won’t cure a headache, but they can keep a mild one from getting worse.
 Slow pacing and pause-anywhere design let your nervous system settle.
-We saw this with Flower and Tetris Effect’s Journey mode in particular.
+Flower and Tetris Effect’s Journey mode are good examples of this.

 How long should I play if I am headache-prone?